BRAIN-TO/CapsNet/README.md

 # CapsNet

 My implementation of a capsule network.
-Will probably structure in API format for future use